Treaty of Trianon: International reactions to the Hungarian disarmament

 The Armistice of 3 November was completed as regards Hungary on 13 November, when Károlyi signed the Armistice of Belgrade with the Allied nations, in order that a Treaty of Peace might be concluded.
 The terms of the armistice were harsh and without compromise.
 The Hungarian government had to withdraw its troops behind a line deep into Hungary.
 The army had to disarm, except for its six infantry and two cavalry divisions.
 Demarcation lines defining the territory to remain under Hungarian control were made.
 The lines would apply until definitive borders could be established.
 The Entente was allowed to occupy strategically important places and its forces were allowed free movement inside Hungary.
 Under the terms of the armistice, Serbian and French troops advanced from the south, taking control of the Banat and Croatia.
 Romanian forces were permitted to advance to the River Mureș (Maros).
 However, on 14 November, Serbia occupied Pécs.
 General Franchet d'Espèrey followed up the victory by overrunning much of the Balkans, and by the war's end his troops had penetrated well into Hungary.
 In mid-November 1918, the Czechoslovak troops advanced into the northern parts of the collapsing kingdom (i.e. future Slovakia), but on 14 November Károlyi ordered the Hungarian forces to repulse the "Czech invasion" back.
 After King Charles IV's withdrawal from government on 16 November 1918, Károlyi proclaimed the First Hungarian Republic, with himself as provisional president of the republic.
 On the same day the Slovak National Council dispatched Pavel Fábry to Budapest on an official mission to discuss public security and police order in their respective areas.
 Fábry reported back that the Károlyi government considered the fight against Yugoslavs and Romanians to be lost, and instead aimed to send all of their military forces to the northern front, in order to at least retain "Upper Hungary".
 Fábry entered talks with Károlyi and Jászi, agreeing to nothing while stalling for time, until the Entente could act.
 On 6 December, following a note from 3 December sent to Budapest by French Marshal Ferdinand Foch, the Hungarian government agreed to retreat behind temporary boundaries drawn by Milan Hodža, who led a delegation of the Slovak National Council in Budapest.
 Hodža stipulated that the line he drew "would be valid only until new instructions concerning the demarcation line come from Paris."
-On 24 December 1918, the French Minister of Foreign Affairs Stephen Pichon informed Budapest of a new demarcation line, and the Hungarian government agreed to extend the Czechoslovak zone of occupation to Pozsony (Bratislava), Komárom (Komárno), Kassa (Košice) and Ungvár (Užhhorod).
+On 24 December 1918, the French Minister of Foreign Affairs Stephen Pichon informed Budapest of a new demarcation line, and the Hungarian government agreed to extend the Czechoslovak zone of occupation to Pozsony (Bratislava), Komárom (Komárno), Kassa (Košice) and Ungvár (Užhorod).
 By late January 1919, the Czechoslovak troops advanced into these areas.
 The Budapest approval for the Czechoslovak advancement was largely explained by the Hungarian desire to reopen trade with Czech lands and to obtain crucially needed coal amidst an energy crisis.
 As a result, by 4 February 1919, the Czechoslovak Ministry moved its headquarters from Zsolna (Žilina) to newly renamed Bratislava (formerly Pozsony).
 During the rule of Károlyi's pacifist cabinet, Hungary rapidly lost control over approximately 75% of its former pre-WWI territories (325411 km2) without a fight and was subject to foreign occupation.